Paul Cardall: Career

 December 3, 2020, Cardall was invited by Grammy nominated country artist Ty Herndon and Tony winning broadway star Kristin Chenoweth the join them on Orphans of God written by Joel Lindsay and Twila LaBar.

 February 5, 2021 The Broken Miracle was released by Anthem Entertainment Group.
 Paul collaborated with several guest performers, including David Archuleta, Tyler Glenn, lead singer of Neon Trees, Grammy nominated Thompson Square, Grammy nominated country artist Ty Herndon, former Grammy nominated Sanctus Real lead singer Matt Hammitt, Grammy winner Rachael Yamagata, Akelee and J. Daniel, and Ty Herndon, among others.

+In August 2021, Cardall's recording contract with Anthem Entertainment Group concludes.
+He establishes a new independent record label, All Heart Publishing.
+Symphonic Distribution begins distribution for All Heart Publishing.

-December 3, 2021 December was released by Cardall and debuted No. 11 on the top Billboard Classical Crossover chart.
-Cardall offered a two versions of the recording, one master album of piano with a string ensemble and the other a solo piano version.
+Cardall's first release under his new imprint is a collection of 14 improvised piano pieces called December.
+The album is debuted No. 11 on the top Billboard Classical Crossover chart.
+Cardall offered a two versions of the December, one master album of piano with a string ensemble and the other a solo piano version.
+His next release is called Sleep (2022), which includes three 15–20 minutes compositions for sleep stages 1, 2, and 3 NREM.

+Following up Cardall's improvisational recordings like Peaceful Piano and December, the artist releases Return Home September 8, 2023.
+Eleven original piano compositions and two hymn arrangements with piano and orchestra that explores Cardall's heritage and the countries they migrated to America from.
+One year later, Cardall offers the solo piano version on Return Home: Solo Piano Version.

+With artists releasing more singles than ever, according to Rolling Stone, Cardall begins to follow this pattern.
+On November 11, 2023, the pianist releases an arrangement of O Little Town of Bethlehem.

+In 2024, Cardall releases five singles from his October album release called Grace In Grief.
+Singles include; A Grief Observed, Be Thou My Vision, Where Can I Turn for Peace, Mourning Light, and Mary's Lament.

 Albums

 Charitable activities

-Paul Cardall served on the Board of Governors for Operation Underground Railroad, a nonprofit founded by Tim Ballard which assists governments around the world in the rescue of human trafficking and sex trafficking victims, with a special focus on children.
+Paul Cardall served on the executive board for Saving tiny Hearts, a nonprofit founded by Franice Paul which is dedicated to eliminating Congenital Heart Disease (CHD) as a major health concern by funding revolutionary life saving research for the #1 Birth Defect worldwide, to improve, prolong and save the lives of countless children born with CHD.

 The Paul & Kristina Cardall Scholarship was established with the help from Salt Lake Community College (SLCC), for students with congenital heart disease.

 Paul Cardall has performed at benefit concerts for individuals who, like himself, are fighting for their chance to receive a heart transplant.
 At the beginning of summer 2014, Paul Cardall performed locally in Salt Lake City for a young boy who suffered from heart illness.

 In 2011, Utah State Board of Regents awarded Paul Cardall with an honorary doctorate.